-Students must possess a bus note anytime they are riding on a non-assigned bus from school to home.
+Students must posses a bus note anytime they are riding on a non-assigned bus from school to home.
 The bus note must be signed and dated by the school administrator or their designee.
 The note must contain the following:

 - Student name

-- Student's home address
+- Address

-- Alternate location address (location student may be dropped off other than home address)

 - Phone Number

 - Students date of birth

-- Name of the person receiving the student at the drop of student.
+- Name of the person receiving the student at the drop off

-- Come to a full stop when required any time that a bus is in the vicinity.